shipmonk-rnd/phpstan-rules/README.md

 ### ForbidMatchDefaultArmForEnumsRule
 - Denies using default arm in `match()` construct when native enum is passed as subject
-- This rules makes sense only as a complement of [native phpstan rule](https://github.com/phpstan/phpstan-src/blob/1.7.x/src/Rules/Comparison/MatchExpressionRule.php#L94) that guards that all enum cases are present in match expression
+- This rules makes sense only as a complement of [native phpstan rule](https://github.com/phpstan/phpstan-src/blob/1.7.x/src/Rules/Comparison/MatchExpressionRule.php#L94) that guards that all enum cases are handled in match arms
 - As a result, you are forced to add new arm when new enum case is added
 ```neon
 rules: